 Next up I played Rip Rig & Panic’s “Change Your Life” from their debut album God.
 Going back to my original forays into music, via punk and post-punk, I have recently been trying to pick up albums that came out during this time that did not fit the norm.
 [Krautrock influenced bands who later sold ‘pap’ to a MOR audience (more at a future meeting hopefully) are but one example – go on, guess who?]

 Rip, Rig and Panic burst onto the early 80s Bristol scene, uniquely fusing jazz, punk and world music (I’m not always keen on that term).
 People sometimes think the ‘Bristol Scene’ might refer to Tricky (hear “Black Steel” and its anti-war, anti-state lyrics), or Massive Attack.
 Bristol has had a long history of its Black artists forming and shaping new music.
 This track by RRP is incredible, and so positively full of vibrant energy.
 Nothing beats watching that Pan-African joy of them live, as this clip shows.
 For the uninformed, Rip Rig and Panic started the career of a young Neneh Cherry (also in my playlist), but also Andi Oliver (now a famous chef).
 Tragically Andi’s brother, Sean Oliver, also a bandmember, died in 1990 of sickle cell disease at the age of 27.
 Sickle cell disease particularly affects people of African and Caribbean descent.
-It’s one of the reasons that Black people are particularly susceptible to Covid-19.
-Just one of the many things that are stacked against Black people.
+Genetics are not one of the reasons that Black people are particularly susceptible to Covid-19 by the way, since most people’s genetic make-up is broadly similar.
+Systemic racism is the major reason.
+Susceptibility to diseases like Sickle Cell is just one of the many things that are stacked against Black people.
 Just one of the many….

 Neneh Cherry is an artist who is massively underappreciated.
 Here is a woman who has morphed and taken on a white man’s industry, suffered for it through not wishing to compromise to it, and made a set of music that has power, strength and a will to survive (listen to “Kong” – stunning!).